pingidentity/pingid-windows-passwordless-configuration-script/Readme.md

 2. PingFederate with PingOne provisioner configured
 3. Active Directory Domain Controller with Administrator privileges
 3. PingOne access token
+4. Powershell 7 or above

 ## Usage

 :warning: **Use with cautious**: This script modifies your Domain Controller, don't use it in production environments!
-1. Download and run the script from an Administrator Powershell command prompt.
+1. Clone the repository
-3. Run the script and follow the instructions.
+2. From Powershell 7 with Administrator privileges, Run `Configure-Passwordless.ps1` and follow the instructions.
 4. (Optional) User the `-Debug` flag to get debug level output.